Exr0nProjects/learn_cpp/problems/usaco/bronze/2015open/timing_log.md

-20:18 | finished backtracking version of palpath, ac first (5/12) cases, others TLE, now working on #1 20:32 | PLM moocrypt, all 15 test cases ac except WA case#7, now debugging (likely missing edge case) 20:40 | give up debugging #1, now analysing #2 more
+20:18 | finished backtracking version of palpath, ac first (5/12) cases, others TLE, now working on #1 20:32 | PLM moocrypt, all 15 test cases ac except WA case#7, now debugging (likely missing edge case) 20:40 | give up debugging #1, now analysing #2 more 21:01 | analysed #2, using revelations: only need to care about the three parts spereatly, and shared letters are doubled so they don't matter to create a venn diagram counting problem, now coding
+21:29 | pause to sleep.